Early driver training in France: Following licensing

 The new driver's license holder must observe a probationary period of two years, compared with three years for a “classic” apprenticeship.
 Speed limits are the same as for a conventional probationary license, as described above.

 After obtaining their driving license, learner drivers must affix an A disc to the lower rear of the vehicle's left-hand bodywork for a period of two years.

 The starting capital is six points.
 The remaining points are progressively earned over two years, i.e. three points per year if no traffic offenses are committed, for a total of nine points after one year and twelve after two years (on the anniversary of the date on which the license was obtained).

 If the young driver loses three points at once during the probationary period, he or she must attend a road safety awareness course after receiving a registered letter from the Ministry of the Interior, reference 48N.
-In addition, the learner driver must spend two years without an offense to be able to benefit from his or her capital of twelve points.
+In addition, the learner driver must spend two years without an offense to be able to benefit from their capital of twelve points.

 If a learner driver loses any points during the probationary period, he or she will automatically be awarded the full 12 points at the end of the probationary period, if he or she does not commit any offenses during the 3 years following the last point withdrawal.

 However, in the event of a loss of points, the driver can also take courses to recover a maximum of 4 points.